themesberg/flowbite-react/packages/cli/README.md

 ### Interactive

-The CLI will prompt the directory name and the template to use:
+The CLI will prompt the directory name, what template to use and if it should initialize a new git repository:

 #### npm